Hexabinome/OS-RaspberryPi/Readme.md

 While _qemu_ is running, launch, from another terminal, ```./run-gdb.sh```

-You can now, step by step, go threw the kernel execution.
+You can now, step by step, go through the kernel execution.
 We recommand to be on the _shell-fb_ branch, which doesn't need contain the keyboard (which is quite difficult to work with in qemu)

 ### On RaspberryPi